21 Ways to Reach a Minimum Spending Requirement

 13. Utilities

-Note: Some of these services may charge a fee to use a credit card.
+Note: Some utility providers charge a fee to use a credit card.
+A quick check on your provider’s payment page will tell you.

 14. Clothing

-Services like Netflix, Spotify, Hulu, etc. Even gym memberships can all be paid with a credit card.
+Services like Netflix, Spotify, Hulu, and even gym memberships can all be paid with a credit card.

 17. Donations

-Whether you give to a school, non-profit, or religious organization, most of these groups are set up to take credit cards.
+Whether you give to a school, non-profit, or religious organization, most are set up to accept credit cards.

 18. Entertainment